pratik-codes/Kairo/README.md

 ## Sponsors and Supporters

-Special thanks to [Convex](https://www.convex.dev/) for their sponsorship and support in making this starter kit possible.
-Their real-time database and file storage solutions have been instrumental in creating a powerful foundation for modern web applications.
+Special thanks to [Convex](https://www.convex.dev/) for their sponsorship and support in making this AI-powered learning platform possible.
+Their real-time database and file storage solutions have been instrumental in creating a seamless learning experience.

 ## Contributing